CastraRegina/ars-est-in-v_rb0/README.md

       | Width (wdth)        | font-stretch: 115%;        | font-variation-settings: 'wdth' 115;  |
   - How to embed the font directly into a SVG file by converting the ttf file using base64...
     see [stackoverflow.com -> how-to-specify-font-family-in-svg](https://stackoverflow.com/questions/30024943/how-to-specify-font-family-in-svg)
+- SVG path
+  - Path direction (explaination given by [OpenAI's ChatGPT](https://chat.openai.com)):
+    A closed path that is drawn in a counterclockwise direction represents a filled path, while a closed path that is drawn in a clockwise direction represents a subtractive path.
+    Note: This statement needs further investigation as it is not clear what type of coordinate system is meant, i.e. SVG-coordinate-system with top-left origin or standard-coordinate-system with bottom-left origin.

 ### Fonts
 - Font-Coordinates
   - (0,0) at left side (of *EM box*) on baseline (y-direction)